rahulp45/Text-Classification/README.md

 ---------------
 python Main.py

-Note: See projectDescription.txt for in depth exploring
+Note: See projectDescription.txt for in depth understanding